Submissions

 What we are looking for:

-The best way to understand our approach to storytelling is to read some of our most recent stories and/or the award-winning pieces in our archive.
+The best way to understand our approach to storytelling is to read some of our most recent stories and the award-winning pieces in our archive.
 Atavist stories can be historical or current; they can be about crime or science, adventure or romance; they can be rooted in investigative reporting or in first-person experiences.
 What unites them is their narrative approach—our stories are plot- and character-driven, cinematic, the kind of yarns you don’t want to stop reading because you can’t wait to see what happens next.
-That isn’t to say that every story needs gasp-worthy moments.
+This isn’t to say that every story needs gasp-worthy moments.
 For instance, here’s a beautiful Atavist feature about the monarch butterfly migration, in which the narrative is about whether or not a butterfly named Flamingo will survive his flight south.

 In 2020, the Nieman Foundation published an essay about the nature of cinematic writing.
 The whole piece is worth a read because it encapsulates what Atavist does as a magazine, but this part in particular resonates: